 With respect to the signal processing chain, the filter defined here is applied to all inputs of the loudspeaker.
-In case of a line array, the filter is applied to the inputs of all cabinets.
+In case the loudspeaker is of line array or cluster type, the filter is applied to the inputs of all cabinets.